Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Yeah.

-And so it sort of came out much later, all the things that she'd done.
+And so it sort of came out much later that all, all the things that she'd done.

-I had such deja vu going on when you were talking about that meeting with the Queen.
+I had such deja vu going on when you're talking about that meeting with the queen.

-Have you told that story in another episode for some reason?
+Have you told that story in another episode?

 No.